Euclidean TSP in Narrow Strips: The automated prover

 \section{The automated prover}

 Here, we will give an overview of the inner workings of the automated prover.
-See Algorithm~\ref{alg_autoprover} for pseudocode, which we will now explain.
+See Algorithm~\ref{alg:autoprover} for pseudocode, which we will now explain.
 First, all candidate sets of edges $\overline{F}'$ that form a tour together with $\widetilde{E}$ are generated.
 Then, a set of cases is generated.
 Each case consists of the following: \begin{itemize} \item The $x$-coordinates of each of the points, stored in $\mathcal{X}$.
 Every point must have a different integer $x$-coordinate, and must adhere to the given bounds on the $x$-coordinates. \item For every point, an interval denoting the range in which its $y$-coordinate must lie, stored in $\mathcal{Y}$.
 When the cases are first generated, this is simply $[0,\delta]$ for every point. \end{itemize} For each possible combination $\mathcal{X}$ of $x$-coordinates of the points, one such case is generated.
-Then, for every case, it does the following: \begin{itemize} \item To prove a case, it calculates an upper bound on the total lengths of every candidate $\overline{F}'$, and a lower bound of the total length of $\overline{F}$; for every edge, a lower bound can be found by simply taking the points as close together as possible, and an upper bound is found by doing the opposite.
-See Fig.~\ref{fig_autoprover} for some examples.
-If there exists a set $\overline{F}'$ such that the upper bound on its length is guaranteed to be lower than the lower bound on the length of $\overline{F}$, then $\|\overline{F}'\| < \|\overline{F}\|$ must hold, and the case holds.
+Note that every possible set of points in represented by one of these cases.
+Then, for every case, it does the following: \begin{itemize} \item To prove a case, it calculates an upper bound on the total lengths of every candidate $\overline{F}'$, and a lower bound of the total length of $\overline{F}$.
+For every edge, a lower bound can be found by simply taking the points as close together as possible, and an upper bound is found by doing the opposite.
+See Figure~\ref{fig:autoprover:interval_arithmetic} for some examples.
+Suppose there exists a set $\overline{F}'$ such that the upper bound on its length is guaranteed to be lower than the lower bound on the length of $\overline{F}$.
+Then $\|\overline{F}'\| < \|\overline{F}\|$ must hold, and the case holds.
 To counter rounding errors, the calculated upper bound must be more than some fixed $\eta \mydef 10^{-6}$ lower than the calculated lower bound for this to trigger.
 The prover has been implemented in Java using \texttt{doubles}, which have a precision of up to 15 to 16 decimal digits. \item If it fails to prove the case, it splits the case into $2^{n_\myleft + n_\myright}$ cases, by splitting the interval of every $y$-coordinate into two equal parts.
 For example, if a case has two points and intervals $[0,2]$ and $[6,8]$, it is split into the four cases $([0,1],[6,7]), ([0,1],[7,8]), ([1,2],[6,7])$ and $([1,2],[7,8])$.
 Then, it recursively tries to prove all of these cases.
-If, however, the intervals become too small (smaller than the given $\eps$), the prover gives up on proving this case. \end{itemize} This process continues until all cases have been either proven or given up on.
+If, however, the intervals become too small (smaller than the given precision parameter $\eps$), the prover gives up on proving this case. \end{itemize} This process continues until all cases have been either proven or given up on.
 Finally, the prover returns a list of all cases and whether it succeeded or failed on these cases.
+Note that the smaller the precision parameter $\eps$ is, the more precise the cases (and therefore the answer) will be.
+However, a smaller $\eps$ will also result in more cases, which increases both the running time and the number of lines of the output.